 The organization had procedures in place to take action to eliminate the cause of nonconformities to prevent recurrence.
 Any necessary corrective actions were to be taken without undue delay.
+The procedures defined the requirements for reviewing nonconformities (including complaints); determining the causes of nonconformities; evaluating the need for corrective action; planning and documenting action needed and implementing such action, including, as appropriate, updating documentation; verifying that the corrective action does not adversely affect the ability to meet applicable regulatory requirements or the safety and performance of the medical device; and reviewing the effectiveness of corrective action taken.

 Records of investigation and actions taken were maintained.